September on the Big Screen

 Oasis Knebworth 1996

 With September just around the corner, and with every film, every day from £7.99 (when bought online) booking a screening at Vue really is a win-win.
-Get ahead of the game and book tickets in advance at http://www.myvue.com/cinema/glasgow-st-enoch/whats-on.
+Get ahead of the game and book tickets in advance at https://www.myvue.com/cinema/glasgow-st-enoch/whats-on.

 With all-round luxury and enviable viewing experiences, Vue St Enoch is a movie lovers’ dream come true.
 Designated driver?
 Don’t forget to make use of £1 parking at the centre for cinema-goers.